Devontae Wilfredo Torriente Email & Phone Number

 Teaching Assistant

 In my capacity as a teaching assistant for JLC-409: Comparative Systems of Justice, taught by Professor Jennifer Gumbrewicz, I assist the professor in preparing course materials, reviewing student submissions and assessing students' performance in class.
-I also serve as a point of contact for questions students may have about the course materials or assignments.
+I also serve as a point of contact for questions students may have about the course materials or.

 Co-Teacher

-•Co-taught a pilot course for first-year students as a peer leader along with a faculty member;•Provide personal and professional mentorship resources to first-year students;•Help develop and implement curriculum objectives geared towards first-year students transitioning to college.
+- Co-taught a pilot course for first-year students as a peer leader along with a faculty member;

 Student Body President